bitovi/documentcss/pages/guides/use.md

 Prefixed with the `@@` symbol, tags tell DocumentCSS that there is additional information about the code.
 For example the tag `@@description` is used to indicate where the description of a style begins.

-Use the following tags to structure your LSG:
+Use the following tags to structure your Living Style Guide:

 <table>
   <tr>